Suman-Rajbhar/my-todo/README.md

 Todo listing application developed using OOP PHP with MySql and JQuery

 ## Configuration (Database)

+Database Name : mytodo

+// Create a Table using query
 CREATE TABLE `todos` (
   `id` int(10) NOT NULL,
   `todo` varchar(200) NOT NULL,